Ken Block (politician): Post-election

-Block continued his political activism as leader of the Moderate Party stressing the need for economic, educational, and governmental reforms.
+Block continued his political activism as leader of the Moderate Party, stressing the need for economic, educational, and governmental reforms.
 He made several guest appearances on Rhode Island PBS's public affairs television program A Lively Experiment and Operation Clean Government's State of the State.
-He began a movement to abolish the "master lever" and worked with the state to uncover fraud and waste in the state's welfare programs going so far as to offering his company's services to Governor Chafee at no charge.
+He began a movement to abolish the "master lever", and worked with the state to uncover fraud and waste in the state's welfare programs, going so far as to offer his company's services to Governor Chafee at no charge.
 In January 2013, Block began teaching a technology and business class as an adjunct professor at the University of Rhode Island.

 An outspoken critic of the Rhode Island General Assembly, he challenged a number of controversial decisions made by the legislative body.
 While running for Governor, Block criticized the state's $75 million loan to 38 Studios, in exchange for the video game company moving its headquarters from Maynard, Massachusetts to Providence, Rhode Island, suggesting that the money would be better spent investing in local businesses.
 He was also strongly opposed to taxpayer-funded redevelopment of the Superman Building and the introduction of the Sakonnet River Bridge toll.
 Block called this most recent legislation by the assembly an "awful decision" and condemned the Rhode Island Democratic Party as "[proving] itself completely incapable of governing the state."

+In November 2020, Block was hired by the Trump Campaign to hire him to find evidence of election fraud.
+Block wrote a book about the experience in a book, Disproven which was published March 12, 2024.